SS City of Benares: Legacy

 Ullapool, Old Telford Church: memorial to Nurse Agnes Wallace, lost in the sinking of SS City of Benares 1940.
 She died in the arms of Colin Ryder Richardson, in Lifeboat 2.

 In total, 258 of the 408 people aboard were lost.
 This included the master, three convoy staff members (including the commodore), 122 crew members (including 4 women and 19 children) and 134 passengers (including 31 women and 81 children).
 Only 13 of the 90 child evacuees and 6 of 10 paying passenger children embarked survived the sinking.
 The sinking was controversial: the Allied powers criticised the "barbaric" actions of the Germans, and there was an outpouring of sympathy and support for those who had lost children in the sinking.

 The Germans defended the attack as being on a legitimate military target, and insisted that the British government was to blame for allowing children to travel on such ships in war zones when the German government had issued repeated warnings.
-They claimed that Baldwin-Webb and Olden were travelling to America with the aim of persuading the United States to enter the war, and that City of Benares would be used to transport war materiel back to Britain on her return voyage.
+They claimed that Baldwin-Webb and Olden were travelling to America with the aim of persuading the United States to enter the war, and that City of Benares would be used to transport war material back to Britain on her return voyage.

 The future of the CORB was already in question after U-60 torpedoed another evacuation ship, Volendam, two weeks earlier.
 321 children had been aboard, but all had been rescued by other ships.
 The directors of the CORB were hopeful that the programme could be continued, and presented a report into the sinking which made recommendations for future operations, which included the use of faster transports and escorts on the North Atlantic routes, and the concentration of the evacuation programme on routes to Australia, India and South Africa, where the weather was better and there were felt to be fewer enemy submarines.
 The Admiralty pointed out that there were too few fast escorts and ships available, and public opinion was opposed to the continuation of overseas evacuation, fearing further tragedies.
 Winston Churchill also opposed the scheme, believing evacuations gave aid and comfort to the enemy.
 The government announced the cancellation of the CORB programme, and all children who were currently preparing to sail were ordered to disembark and return home.
 Official child evacuation efforts came to a halt with the end of the CORB, but large-scale private evacuation of a further 14,000 children continued until 1941.